-We are concerned about a small number of students (1% of student body) who are habitually truant/school avoidant.
-We are working with the MVLA District on developing systems to better meet the needs of students who are school habitually truant/school avoidant and intend to begin implementation of revised or new strategies to address this challenge.
+We are concerned about a small number of students who are habitually truant/school avoidant.
+We are working with the MVLA District on developing and implementing systems to more quickly identify and better meet the needs of students who are school habitually truant/school avoidant.
+We are currently gather data on the effectiveness of these newly implemented procedures.

 LAHS is a safe, clean, well-maintained facility in good condition, although students do report dissatisfaction with the older restrooms on campus in the 300 and 700 wings.
+We have changed custodial schedules to address these concerns and there have been notable improvements in the neatness and cleanliness of restrooms during the day.
 There are ongoing discussions of funding and plans to upgrade these restroom facilities so they are more comparable to the newer facilities in the theater building and 900 wing.
-The new 600 wing buildings will also have new student restrooms in the fall of 2021.
+The new 600 wing buildings came online new student restrooms in the fall of 2021 and there will be additional student and staff restrooms when the Student Services building comes online in the fall of 2023.
 These new restrooms will include non-gendered facilities to address the needs of all students.